If you’re nearing retirement age, it’s time to think about how you could take money out of your pension pot.

 Most pension providers offer pension drawdown when it comes to your retirement funds – so seeking out the best drawdown pension providers can be a bit of a minefield.

-Many firms implement drawdown pension charges, including fees for set up a regular payment, fees for withdrawing your money and monthly fund management payments.
+Many firms implement drawdown pension charges, including fees for setting up a regular payment, fees for withdrawing your money and monthly fund management payments.
 Before deciding on your pension drawdown provider, it’s worth checking across the market to see if you can get lower charges by moving your pension fund to a different provider.

 In order to achieve the best deal and make the most of your savings, we highly recommend that you speak to a drawdown specialist, who will help you to put together a retirement and income plan to make sure you’re making the most of your pension fund.
 Within the retirement plan, the adviser will help you to maximise tax efficiencies and how much you can realistically take out of your pension without running out of money.